In This Article

 According to Freestyle Dance owner Brooke Brown-Adams, “traditionally female dancers were covered head to toe, apart from the eyes.
 The women wore luxurious flowing fabrics that were often layered and ruffled, so as they moved, the material moved beautifully with them.”

-As our modern lives mean we spend a lot of time sitting down (for the most part), belly dancing is brilliant for releasing all the tightness and stiffness in your body whilst working your core muscles.
+As our modern lives mean we spend a lot of time sitting down (for the most part), belly dancing is brilliant for releasing all the tightness and stiffness in your body while working your core muscles.
 It might be called belly dancing, but in a class, you work every part of the body, making it a great comprehensive form of exercise.
 It’s also a great way to strengthen and tone your muscles and improve flexibility and posture.

 The dance has been shown to improve certain back and hip conditions, Brown-Adams explains, “The way you’re moving the undulations (moving the spine to make muscles more flexible) means the vertebrae are being released, often easing [the] pain.”
-Whilst belly dancing is definitely safe and beneficial for the majority, if you’re unsure, ask your GP before attending a class.
+While belly dancing is definitely safe and beneficial for the majority, if you’re unsure, ask your GP before attending a class.

 “Belly dancing can also be great for PMS symptoms, because of the movement in the lower stomach and pelvic muscles,” reveals Brown-Adams.
 “We’ve found the people who are suffering from low mood or depression benefit from that feeling of well-being that dancing gives.
 And again, being in control of your own body is a lovely sense to have, even just for the duration of a class.”